LaFouFou/IPBXComplet/README.md

 We can check that everything went well by entering the command sip show peers to list the peers and sip show registry.

+#### Step 3

+To sum up, we have server A with one user and server B with another user.
+Both servers communicate with each other by bundles.
+For the moment, we can only call locally.
+We are now going to configure the long distance calls.

+From server A :  add in extension.conf :

+       exten => 501,1,Dial(SIP/faisceau/501)

+Check if A can call B, if the call doesn’t work, correct all the errors.

+On server B :  add in extension.conf :

+       exten => _5XX,1,Dial(SIP/faisceau/${exten})

+Check if B can call A, the terms 5XX permit to contact all the subscribers of server A with a phone number with 3 digits, and starting with 5.

+You have set-up a SIP Trunk, congratulations !!